chaibax/Art01/README.md

 Dev in progress.
 Take a look here : https://art0x.herokuapp.com/

-## first massively participatory art project
+## First massively participatory art project

 Art01 is a painting, Its size will be 40,000 px wide by 25,000 pixel high.
 That is a 1 000 000 000 pixels.